mauer/xmidictrl/docs/device.md

 If you are using the Behringer X-Touch Mini then I would recommend the permanent mode.
 The button states are only set if the layer (A or B) is currently active.
-So speaking, if you have a button of layer A mapped to the caution light and layer B active when the caution light goes on, the button will not be illuminated when you switch back to layer A. If you are in the permanent mode, will be sent around every half second.
+So speaking, if you have a button of layer A mapped to the caution light and layer B is active when the caution light goes on, the button will not be illuminated when you switch back to layer A.
+If you are in the permanent mode, messages will be sent around every half second.

+> I recommend using the permanent mode.
+It does not have any impact on the X-Plane performance, as most operations are
+> done in a separate worker thread.

 # Example
 ```